 - Virgin coconut oil should stay for about 2-3 years if stored away from heat and light.

-- If the oil smells rancid or has changed its color, discard it.
+- In general, virgin coconut oil has a tropical coconut aroma and flavor.
+But if the oil smells rancid or has changed its color, discard it.

 - Stale/spoiled oil might get chunky in hand.
 Discard if you see this.